Faculty Affairs Directory

 University Ombudsperson | weking@vcu.edu | (804) 827-4357

 William E. King brings over 44 years of experience in higher education and 31 years as a university ombudsperson to this position.
 Mr. King’s background and experiences in conflict management and dispute resolution in an academic environment ensure that our campus remains one of collegiality, respect, openness and inclusion.
 William King is a Certified Organizational Ombudsman Practitioner (CO-OPSM) certified by the IOA Board of Certification.
 King is a graduate of Emporia State University, where he earned both his bachelor’s and master’s degrees.
+Learn more about the Office of the Ombudsperson >>

 Michele Murray

-Administrative Assistant | mmurray2@vcu.edu
+Senior Administrative Coordinator | mmurray2@vcu.edu

-Michele Murray serves as the Administrative Assistant in Faculty Affairs, supporting the Assistant Vice Provost, the Interim Assistant Vice Provost, the Director of CTLE, and the University Ombudsperson.
+Michele Murray serves as the Senior Administrative Coordinator in Faculty Affairs, supporting the Assistant Vice Provost, the Interim Assistant Vice Provost, the Director of CTLE, and the University Ombudsperson.
 Michele brings many years of comprehensive support services experience to Faculty Affairs, with this role being her first time serving in higher education.
 She finds her joy digging in the garden and getting lost in a book.
 Having begun her education at Temple University, she is working to complete a B.A. in English here at VCU.

 Archana A. Pathak, Ph.D.